robertdavidgraham/heartleech/README.md

 heartleech
 ==========

 A typical "heartbleed" tool.
-What makes this different is:
+What makes heartleech different is:

   - autopwn most (`-a`) that does all the steps needed to get private key
   - post-handshake (encrypted) heartbeats instead of during handshake